 Vice President - Product Marketing, RMS

-Arik leads product marketing for RMS, where he helps customers on their journey to making every risk known.
+Arik leads product marketing for RMS, where he helps customers on their journey to greater resilience.
 Arik is a frequent speaker on becoming a digital enterprise, Internet of Things (IoT) and analytics, and has a passion for helping customers deliver the right data to the right place at the right time.

 Previously, Arik led product marketing for Pentaho - a data integration startup, Hitachi Vantara, and Moody’s Analytics.